pytchlang/pytch-vm/doc/source/user/sprite.rst

 .. function:: self.point_to_mouse_pointer()

-   Turn the sprite so it is pointing towards the moiuse pointer.
+   Turn the sprite so it is pointing towards the mouse pointer.

 .. attribute:: self.direction